halivert/halivert.github.io/en/about.md

 for some time.
 I currently work as a full-stack web developer and I mainly use Laravel and Vue.

-The only sports I like are table tennis and skateboarding.
+I like to practice swimming, table tennis, and a long time ago, skateboarding.

 I have a broad musical taste, starting with my favourite band: the Strokes, to CHON, Wintergatan, up to one (1) Beatles song.